 Ann Dancing: Known for my smooth, LED-illuminated sway, I greet visitors to Mass Ave and pedestrians along the Indianapolis Cultural Trail.
-Designed by internationally celebrated Welsh artist, Julian Opie, I joined Mass Ave in 2008.
+Designed by internationally celebrated Welsh artist, Julian Opie, I joined Mass Ave in 2008 and had a major hardware and technology upgrade in 2019.
 I aim to encourage random, spontaneous and inspired creativity.
 Come dance with me!
 Location: intersection of Mass Ave, Alabama and Vermont Streets

 Dimensional Shadows: You’ll find my muraled-self decked out in bold hues of grey and blue on the 600 block of Mass Ave.
 My artist, Eduardo Mendieta, was commissioned to create me as part of the Arts Council of Indianapolis’ 46 for XLVI mural project.
 I signify the importance of self-empowerment and represent the breaking of planes – be it planes found in work, relationships or life.
 Location: 609 Mass Ave